syedareehaquasar/Angular-demo/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 "# Angular-demo"

+# Assignment:-
+1. Create a component ('employee') and 5 objects in .ts file with following fields.
+Then display using table format.
+Fields are:
+empId, empName, gender, salary, DOJ (date of Joining), loginId, password.

+2. Create a component ('register') with a form of all above employee fields.
+After submit details the values should be displayed in console as JSON object.